theznerd/FullSheetCurlingTimer/GeneralDoco/user_journey.md

 ### Connection to Viewer

-Users should connect to the main timer device using a modern web browser that supports the Web Bluetooth API (e.g., Chrome, Edge).
-This web interface will be hosted online and accessible via a URL provided in the documentation (or via QR code on the device/enclosure).
-The web UI will guide users through scanning for nearby timer devices, selecting the correct one based on advertised name, and connecting to it.
-Once connected, the web UI will display the current timer state and provide controls for validating the orientation/alignment of the laser sensors and retroreflectors.
+Users should connect to the main timer device using the provided native app, This app will guide users through scanning for nearby timer devices, selecting the correct one based on advertised name, and connecting to it.
+Once connected, the native app will display the current timer state and provide controls for validating the orientation/alignment of the laser sensors and retroreflectors.

 ## Operation Journeys